leadertv/coder-fix-mov-aac/README.md

 ___
 EN
-In order for the script to work, your Linux system must have the “ffmpeg” codec installed.
+In order for the script to work, the “ffmpeg” codec must be installed on your Linux system.
 It is usually not installed by default.
 To install, enter the command: sudo apt-get install ffmpeg

 Place the "sh coder.sh" script in the folder where your videos are located, whether they are *mp4 files (for example, downloaded from Youtube) or *mov files